|

 Margaret Thatcher admitted that.
 How

-socialistic government should be is the question.
+socialistic government should actually be is the debatable question.

 I'm

-demand from you.
-The one who
+government will demand from you.
+The

-being in debt, especially to the government.
+likes being in debt, especially to the government.

 During

-the 1980's, Christian Conservatism, or, the "Christian Right",
+the 1980's, Christian Conservatism, or, the "Christian Conservative

-politics.
-Pat Robertson,
+American politics.
+Pat

-1988 election.
-The movement
+president in the 1988 election.
+The

-soon spread to
+movement soon spread to Canada

 The

-American "Christian Right" in the 1980's was led by Pat
+in the 1980's was led by Pat Robertson, Jerry Falwell, and others.

 While these men were promoting political, social, and fiscal

-conservatism, many of them were growing their "mega-churches".
+conservatism, many of them were growing their mega-churches.

 Big government was not acceptable to them, but big church was.
 If